Drama & Performance Films

 Shot ‘theatre performance style’ in a single take, Leni Drummond, gives a consummate performance as Blanche in this powerful and emotion packed monologue from Tennessee Williams masterful magnus opus Streetcar Named Desire.

-Shot on and EOS5D Mk III.
+Shot on a Canon EOS5D Mk III.

 Directed by Patrick Drummond and starring Leni Drummond as Blanche.

 Fake News is nothing new; it’s been with us since the beginning…

 Rumour, here more unusually, played by a female lead is simultaneously beguiling, malevolent and menacing.